 - For Employees Hired Before January 1, 2006 (or whose adjusted date of hire was before that date) - If you contribute 2% of your compensation to the Plan, you will receive an additional University matching contribution to the Plan equal to 10% of compensation for a total matching and salary reduction contribution of 12%.
 For Employees hired before January 1, 2006 , the University does not match salary reduction contributions in excess of 2% of your compensation.

-- For Employees Hired On or After January 1, 2006 (or whose adjusted date of hire is on or after that date) - Your matching contributions to the Plan vary depending on what percentage of compensation you contribute to the Plan:
+- For Employees Hired On or After January 1, 2006 (or whose adjusted date of hire is on or after that date) - Once eligible for the Universtity matching contribution, if the employee contributes at least 2%, there will be a University matching contribution according to the following schedule:

 *For employees hired on or after January 1, 2006, the University does not match salary reduction contributions in excess of 5% of compensation.